mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "No that's too petty.
 He could use me as a bargaining chip against her though.
 Get what he wants out of Heiko for a La'To."

 "He would need you for longer than that to make it work, and Mel could simply push it to the news wire to nullify any bargaining.
-What do you suppose they're making in Holragi?
+What do you suppose they're making in Holrag?
 This observational study.
 I thought Heiko had the best observatory."

 "Maybe it has something to do with their space rail.
 Maybe they can send telescopes after all.
 But..."